sabine-hazimeh/Goal-Master/README.md

 <!-- Unit Testing -->
 <img src="./image/title9.svg"/>

-### Precision in Development: Harnessing the Power of Unit Testing:
+### Accuracy in Development: Leveraging Unit Testing's Power:

-- This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
-By systematically evaluating individual units of the software, we guarantee a robust foundation, identifying and addressing potential issues early in the development process.
+- Precise unit testing techniques are applied in this project to guarantee the quality and dependability of code components.
+We ensure a solid foundation by carefully examining each software unit, spotting and fixing any problems early on in the development cycle.

 <br><br>